tgteacher/BigData-LA2/ASSIGNMENT.md

 at http://spark.apache.org/docs/latest/ml-collaborative-filtering.html
 and that you can run it successfully.

+Important preliminary notes:

+* The requested tasks, described below, are all evaluated with a test run with [pytest](http://pytest.org).
+Your assignment will be graded directly from the result of those tests, see details [here](./README.md).
+You may want to get familiar with pytest before you start.

+* The tests contain examples of expected outputs that you may want to check in case the instruction below are unclear.
+Every detail in your answer counts!
+In particular, you should pay attention to the exact syntax of the expected output: add quotes around your answer and the tests won't pass!

+* Your answers to the tasks below *must* be located in directory `answers`.

 ### Dataset

 We will use the MovieLens dataset sample provided with Spark and